Boris Bandov

-Boris Bandov (born November 23, 1953) is a Bosnian American retired soccer player who currently coaches youth soccer.
+Boris Bandov (born November 23, 1953) is a Bosnian-American former professional soccer player who currently coaches youth soccer.
 Bandov spent ten seasons in the North American Soccer League, two in the Major Indoor Soccer League and one in the United Soccer League.
 While born in Bosnia-Hercegovina, he became a U.S. citizen in 1976.
 He earned thirty-three caps, scoring two goals, with the U.S. national team between 1976 and 1983.

 Youth

 Bandov was born in Livno, PR Bosnia and Herzegovina, FPR Yugoslavia.
 He attended Silver Creek High School in San Jose, California, where he played on the school's boys soccer team.
 In 1972, he led the team to California's Central Coast Section high school championship game, which the team lost to Archbishop Mitty High School.
 After graduating from high school, he briefly attended San Jose State, playing on the school's football team as a kicker.
 His longest was a 52-yard field goal in a game against Cal.